 Though they stuck to a strictly neutral color palette, there's plenty of intrigue and dimension in this living room because of all the interesting textures and contrasting materials.
 "With white walls, light floors, and linen furniture, I knew the black iron would add necessary contrast to the space.
 I love how it pairs well with all of the natural elements in the room while adding drama and depth," says Anissa Zajac, CEO and lead designer of House Seven Design.

 Don't Be Afraid to Try Something New

-While cohesion is an important ingredient in designing consistent, thoughtful spaces, don't be afraid to try something new.
+While cohesion is an important ingredient in designing consistent, thoughtful spaces, don't shy away from the unexpected.
 This bathroom is the perfect example.
 As Kristina Lynne tells, "I chose the District pendant from Troy Lighting for this bathroom because it was sleek and sexy.
 With the majority of the space being light and bright, I wanted something that would contrast well and grab people's attention.
 I love this pendant because it is simple and clean in design but the glass shade sets it apart."